-The Alliance Co-operative Law Committee (CLC) is a thematic committee with the objective of giving independent advice to the Alliance on co-operative law, broadly defined to include all legal rules that shape the co-operative institution and regulate its operations.
+The ICA Cooperative Law Committee (CLC) is a thematic committee with the objective of giving independent advice to the ICA on cooperative law, broadly defined to include all legal rules that shape the cooperative institution and regulate its operations.

-Securing supportive legal frameworks for co-operative growth is one of the main priorities of the Blueprint for a Co-operative Decade.
-Like all enterprises, co-operatives operate within existing legal frameworks and it is important for their growth that these frameworks recognize their unique nature.
-The Co-operative Law Committee, composed of legal experts from different regions and backgrounds, is instrumental in achieving the goals of the Blueprint.
+Like all enterprises, cooperatives operate within existing legal frameworks and it is important for their growth that these frameworks recognize their unique nature.
+The Cooperative Law Committee IS composed of legal experts from different regions and backgrounds.Back to top

 Cooperatives of all types around the world have been guided by a set of identity-shaping principles ever since the foundation of the ICA in 1895.
 Today, these are laid out in the 1995 ICA Statement on the Cooperative Identity.
 The fact that such a set of principles exists sets cooperatives apart from other types of enterprises.Back to top

 Main areas of activity

 - Working with the ICA Principles Committee, develop proposals for contemporary legal interpretation of the definition of cooperatives and of the cooperative values and principles and the translation of these into legal principles.

 - Develop proposals to translate the legal principles into cooperative law, securing the cooperative identity.